eleriaqueen/pspo2i-hr-ui/README.md

 3 - Open "textures.ini" from the "HighRes-UI" zip file.
 You'll need to copy all text which is found after "[Hashes]".

-4 - Open __your__ "textures.ini (the one containing entries related to Rozalin's texture pack).
+4 - Open __your__ "textures.ini" (containing entries related to Rozalin's texture pack).
 Paste what you copied in the previous step, either right after "[Hashes]" or at the bottom of the file.

 4a - Don't forget to save "textures.ini" when you're finished editing it.